 Cerebral looks at opioid addiction from a broader perspective and treats it not only with medication, but also with care counselor sessions to work on coping skills, recovery goals, and other comorbidities, if necessary.
 This can include anxiety, insomnia, depression, ADHD, bipolar, and more.

-With Cerebral’s online OUD plan, you’ll be evaluated, diagnosed, and treated for opioid use, potentially receiving a prescription for Suboxone.
+With Cerebral’s online OUD plan, you’ll be evaluated, diagnosed, and treated for co-occurring illnesses, potentially receiving a prescription for Suboxone.
 This is the only plan that Cerebral offers where clients will be able to get specific medications to treat opioid use.